lzwjava/lzwjava.github.io/notes/2025-04-24-double-row-script-en.md

 generated: true
 ---

-Here's a Python script that uses argparse to handle the repeat parameter, reads an Excel (.xls) file, doubles (or repeats n times) the values in the third row, and saves the output to a new file with "_plus.xls" appended to the original filename.
+Here's the updated Python script modified to work with .xlsx files instead of .xls files.
+It uses `openpyxl` for handling .xlsx files, keeps the same functionality of repeating values in the third row based on the provided parameter, and saves the output to a new .xlsx file with "_plus.xlsx" appended to the original filename.
+The artifact_id is reused since this is an update to the previous artifact.

 ```python
 import pandas as pd